leoronne/whats-my-path/README.en.md

 <br>

-## General Information and Functionalities :information_source:
+## General Information :information_source:

 As explained above, the alignment/master is defined by which request is completed first, to achieve this it was used  [Promise.race()](https://developer.mozilla.org/pt-BR/docs/Web/JavaScript/Reference/Global_Objects/Promise/race).
 The service that is responsible for these requests has been separated into the `src/services` folder, to individualize its responsibility and facilitate unit testing.

 To determine the alignment of the user, it was implemented a rule that compares the response URL of `Promise.race`, since in the endpoint that returns the master's data there is no property indicating its alignment (side of the Force).

-The alignment is used within the application to define the UI of the screens (colors, in particular) instead of directly using the name of the master.
+The alignment is used within the application to define the UI of the pages (colors, in particular) instead of directly using the name of the master.

 The alignment/master data are inside the `usePeople` hook, in order to share the data between the components that use them, as well as the function that calls the `define-master` service.